 Dried distiller's grains with solubles (DDSG) have become a popular feedstuff, due to the expansion of the ethanol industry and the increase in the price of cereal grains.
 However, it is recommended that growing bulls and rams not be fed DDSG, due to the fear of a negative effect on reproduction.
-Researchers at North Dakota State University conducted a study to determine the effect of DDGS on the performance, carcass characteristics, and reproductive traits of growing rams.
+Researchers at North Dakota State University conducted a study to

 One hundred and twenty crossbred (Suffolk x western white face) ram lambs received one of three ground diets: 1) 85% corn and 15% market lamb pellet; 2) 15% DDGS substituted for corn; or 3) 30% DDGs substituted for corn.
 Rams were weighed on consecutive days at the beginning and end of the trial and every 28 days.
 Scrotal circumference was measured on all rams at d 84, 96, and 117.
 Semen and blood samples were collected on a subset of the rams (n=48).